 If a child suggests something incorrect, explore why they think that rather than simply correcting.
 "That's interesting.
 What made you think that?"
 Often, the reasoning contains partial understanding that, once identified, can be built upon.

-The EPPE research focused on early years, where sustained shared thinking has particular power.
+The EPPE research focussed on early years, where sustained shared thinking has particular power.
 Young children are naturally curious and have not yet learned to wait for adults to provide answers.
 This makes them excellent partners in shared inquiry.

 As children grow, sustained shared thinking remains valuable but requires adaptation.
 Older children may expect teachers to have answers and may be reluctant to offer speculative ideas.
 Create classroom cultures where tentative thinking is valued.